Distinguished Teaching Award Call for Nominations

 Call for Nominations:

 Self-nominations are equally encouraged.
+Applicants from previous years are also equally encouraged to reapply with fully updated applications.
+Applicants who are on sabbatical may choose to delay applying for the award until they return to active teaching at USF.
 All nominated faculty must be members of the USFFA.
 The award carries a purse of $2500.00.

 The award recipient must be a full-time USFFA member.
 The committee's decision will be based on the quality of the materials submitted by the candidate, not the quantity.
 Given the nature of this award, materials should include achievements at USF (and not at other universities).
 The following materials will be used in determining the award recipient:

-- A maximum of five letters or testimonials from present or former students, colleagues, and/or administrators attesting to the applicant's teaching abilities;
+A maximum of five letters or testimonials representing a range of present or former students, colleagues, and administrators attesting to the applicant's teaching abilities;

 Submitted material should be organized according to the categories given above.
 Please do not submit more than the requested materials.
-This material will be available for drop box submission to each nominee that intends to be considered for this prestigious award.
-Any questions can be directed to Nicola McClung (firstname.lastname@example.org), the current committee chair.
+This material will be available for Google Drive submission to each nominee that intends to be considered for this prestigious award.
+Any questions can be directed to Nicola McClung (email@example.com), the current committee chair.